 solutions to the problem I had.

-And, therefore, I saw an opportunity there.
-I created my own website called TallySchool, where I started teaching Tally.
+Therefore, I saw an opportunity there.
+I created my own website called TallySchool and started teaching Tally.

-In around six months, it took off and was really well received by the people.
+In around six months, it took off and was well-received by the people.
 Today, it is one of the top websites where people come to learn Tally.

 13. Turn Your Passion Into Your Work

-When I graduated from university in 2010, I had no clue what my ideal career path was despite having a bachelor’s degree in tourism.
-I knew about the job options that exist, and I knew about the growing digital nomad jobs, but none of that really resonated with me.
-I’ve never been someone who followed the norm either.
+When I graduated from university in 2010, despite having a bachelor’s degree in tourism, I had no clue what my ideal career path was.
+I knew about the job options that exist, and I knew about the growing number of digital nomad jobs, but none of that really resonated with me.
+I’ve never been someone who followed the norm, either.

 I didn’t want to go the typical route in life from college, climb the corporate ladder, get married, buy a house, and have a family.
 Do I want some of those?
-Absolutely but, I want them on my own terms.
-The summer after graduating from college, I packed my bag for the first time, and off I went to travel the world.
-I was able to save enough money after making slight adjustments in how I budgeted and managed my money.
-I was hoping that travel would help me learn who I was, what I wanted out of life, and what my purpose is.
+Absolutely, but I want them on my terms.
+The summer after graduating from college, I packed my bag for the first time, and I went to travel the world.
+I saved enough money after slightly adjusting how I budgeted and managed my money.
+I hoped that travel would help me learn who I was, what I wanted out of life, and my purpose.

 I knew I wanted more out of life, and I wanted a career that aligned my passions and purpose with how I earned a living.
-I wanted to create my own lifestyle, where I didn’t feel restricted or limited on time or money.
+I wanted to create a lifestyle where I didn’t feel restricted or limited on time or money.
 I have always displayed this idea by working various odd jobs that I enjoyed doing, which taught me new skills, and that was flexible with good pay, which I how I afforded to travel the world.
-Since 2010, I have traveled to over 80 countries by the age of 30 on my own.
+Since 2010, I have traveled to over 80 countries by age 30.

-I took the leap and invested in myself through traveling and mentors who I admired in the coaching and business industries.
+I leaped and invested in myself through traveling and mentors whom I admired in the coaching and business industries.
 I had to learn how to ask for help, and when I finally did, it changed the entire trajectory of my career path.
-I began studying as much as I could about the travel industry, about being a coach, about the voids and problems that existed in the tourism and hospitality industries.
-I meshed that information with everything that I knew, experienced, and learned while traveling.
-I used my time traveling as an opportunity to do my own market research and have thousands of conversations with people all over the world about travel trends, why people traveled, travel jobs, and tons more.
-This is what all lead me to design my dream career that is thriving today.
+I began studying as much as I could about the travel industry, being a coach, and the voids and problems in the tourism and hospitality industries.
+While traveling, I meshed that information with everything I knew, experienced, and learned.
+I used my time traveling as an opportunity to do my market research and have thousands of conversations with people worldwide about travel trends, why people travel, travel jobs, and many more.
+This led me to my dream career, which is thriving today.

-The benefits that I have received from creating these opportunities for myself include being able to help others design their own dream lifestyle, helping travelers align their passion for travel with their purpose, finding my own life-long purpose as a travel coach, being able to grow my business to its highest potential that suits my vision for it, being financially, time, and spiritually free, and having overall happiness.
+The benefits that I have received from creating these opportunities for myself include helping others design their own dream lifestyle, helping travelers align their passion for travel with their purpose, finding my own life-long purpose as a travel coach, growing my business to its highest potential that suits my vision for it, being financially, time, and spiritually free, and having overall happiness.

 Some tips that I would have on creating work and life opportunities are:

-- Use your resources.
-Learn as much as you can about whatever you want online, in books, and from other people.
+1. Use your resources.
+Learn as much as possible about whatever you want online, in books, and from others.
 The world is filled with so much accessible free information; it’s up to you to use it.

-- Ask for help.
-Find someone who is doing or has done something that you want and ask for help, guidance, or mentorship.
+3. Ask for help.
+Find someone doing or has done something you want and ask for help, guidance, or mentorship.

-- Follow your own path.
+5. Follow your path.
 It doesn’t matter what society, friends, or family expect or think.
 Live your life for yourself and design your ideal lifestyle.

 [This Article Is An Excerpt From Our 103 Tips Ultimate Guide To Opportunities]